 Example FortiGate-6000 HA configuration

-In a FortiGate-6000 FGCP HA configuration, the primary (or master) FortiGate-6000 processes all traffic.
-The backup FortiGate-6000 operates in hot standby mode.
-The FGCP synchronizes the configuration, active sessions, routing information, and so on to the backup FortiGate-6000.
-If the primary FortiGate-6000 fails, traffic automatically fails over to the backup.
+In a FortiGate-6000 FGCP HA configuration, the primary FortiGate-6000 processes all traffic.
+The secondary FortiGate-6000 operates in hot standby mode.
+The FGCP synchronizes the configuration, active sessions, routing information, and so on to the secondary FortiGate-6000.
+If the primary FortiGate-6000 fails, traffic automatically fails over to the secondary.